metaplex-foundation/docs/docs/02-tools/02-sugar/06-asset-preparation-and-deployment.md

 ### `update`

 The `update` command is used to modify the current configuration of a Candy Machine.
-Most configuration settings can be updated in a CMv2 with a single command, with the exception of:
+Most configuration settings can be updated in a CMv2 with a single command, except:
 - `number` of items in the Candy Machine can only be updated when `hiddenSettings` are being used;
 - switching to use `hiddenSettings` is only possible if the `number` of items is equal to `0`.
 After the switch, you will be able to update the `number` of items.